git-user-cpp/authorization_system/README.md

 13) 👷 Select the desired function by pressing **1** or **2** or **3** + **Enter**.
 If you want to close the app, press **0** + **Enter** in main menu.

-14) After using the program you can turn off postgresql.
+14) :no_entry: After using the program you can turn off PostgreSql.
     ```
     sudo su
     ```